Jerry Rubin: Business

 Sometime in the mid-1970s, Rubin reinvented himself as a businessman.
 Friend and fellow Yippie Stew Albert claimed Rubin's new ambition was giving capitalists a social consciousness.
 In 1980 he began a new career on Wall Street as stockbroker with the brokerage firm John Muir & Co.
 "I know that I can be more effective today wearing a suit and tie and working on Wall Street than I can be dancing outside the walls of power," he said.

 In the 1980s, he became known for his promotion of business networking, having created Business Networking Salons, Inc., a company that organized parties at the Studio 54 and Palladium nightclubs in Manhattan, where thousands of young professionals and entrepreneurs met and shared ideas.
 Near the end of his life, Rubin became interested in the science of life extension and was heavily involved in multi-level marketing of health foods and nutritional supplements.
 “In 1991, he and his family moved to Los Angeles,” according to an Observer.com profile of him, “where he became a successful independent marketer for a Dallas-based firm that sold a nutritional drink called Wow!, made with kelp, ginseng, and bee pollen.
 Ironically, Bobby Seale became one of his salesmen.”

 Death

 On November 14, 1994, Rubin was struck by a motorist as he attempted to cross Wilshire Boulevard, in front of his penthouse apartment in the Westwood area of Los Angeles, California.
 It was a Monday evening and weekday traffic was heavy, with three lanes moving in each direction.
 One motorist swerved to avoid Rubin, but a second driver, immediately behind the first, struck him.
 He was taken to the UCLA Medical Center, where he died of a heart attack two weeks later.
 He is interred in the Hillside Memorial Park Cemetery in Culver City, California.

-State Senator Tom Hayden (D-Santa Monica) and fellow Chicago Seven member said after Rubin's death:
+State Senator Tom Hayden (D-Santa Monica), Rubin's fellow Chicago Seven member, said after the latter's death:

 He was a great life force, full of spunk, courage and wit.
 I think his willingness to defy authority for constructive purposes will be missed.
 Up to the end, he was defying authority.